 BS RF: The ECC Decision (20)02 [1], i.e. EIRP limits were analysed accordingly and the necessary conclusions for an uncoordinated operational approach were derived.
-However, based on CEPT ECC WG FM clarification received in [8], also coordinated deployments have to be considered.
+However, based on CEPT ECC WG FM clarification received in R4-2400334 [8], also coordinated deployments have to be considered.
 These include the BS rated output power using corresponding assumptions, the resulting emission values of the transmitter and the specifications of the receiver.
 The agreed parameters are to be transferred to 3GPP TS 38.104 [4].
 Furthermore, the coexistence with other 3GPP radio technologies has been included.
 These are to be captured in the corresponding normative 3GPP technical specifications.

-UE RF: The ECC Decision (20)02 [1], i.e. EIRP limits were analysed accordingly, and the necessary conclusions were derived for the use of Power Class 3 (23dBm).
+UE RF: Based on ECC Decision (20)02 [1], the EIRP limits were analysed accordingly, and the necessary conclusions were derived for the use of Power Class 3 (23dBm).

-NOTE: PC1 power class was introduced for the cab-radio after completion of Rel-17, with their derivation captured in in TR 37.829 [8].
+PC1 (31dBm) power class was introduced for the cab-radio after completion of Rel-17, with the derivation of Tx requirements captured in in TR 37.829 [7].
+For related PC1 cab radio Rx characteristics for band n101 refer to ETSI TS 103 793 [9].

+<End of Change>